 Author: Natalie Hale

-Down Syndrome Parenting 101 is a savvy book for parents, grandparents, teachers, and anyone who shares life with a person with Down syndrome!
-It's full of uplifting advice and best practices gleaned from the author's personal and professional experiences raising a son, now an adult, and teaching educators and parents how to teach children with Down syndrome to read.
+Down Syndrome Parenting 101 is a savvy book for families, grandparents, teachers, and anyone who shares life with a person with Down syndrome!
+It's full of uplifting advice and best practices gleaned from the author's personal and professional experiences raising a son, now an adult, and teaching educators and families how to teach children with Down syndrome to read.

 Elephant in the Playroom: Ordinary Parents Write Intimately and Honestly About Raising Kids with Special Needs